plgd-dev/doc/content/en/tutorials/working-with-grpc-client.md

 - to retrieve events for resources from selected user device(s) after given time combine `GetEventsRequest.device_id_filter` and `GetEventsRequest.timestamp_filter`.
 To return events from devices with ids `deviceID1` and `deviceID2` that occurred after given time do the following steps.
 Set the device filter to `GetEventsRequest.device_id_filter("[deviceID1, deviceID2]")`, then transform the desired time into Unix `timestamp` in nanoseconds and set `GetEventsRequest.timestamp_filter(timestamp)`.
 - to retrieve events for selected user resources after given time combine `GetEventsRequest.resource_id_filter` and `GetEventsRequest.timestamp_filter`.
 The required format for `resource_id_filter` of a given resource is `deviceID/href`, where `deviceID` is the id of the device by which the resource is hosted and `href` is the location of the resource on the host device.
 To return events from resources `deviceID1/href1` and `deviceID2/href2` set resource filter to `GetEventsRequest.resource_id_filter("[deviceID1/href1, deviceID2/href2]")`.

+### Cancel pending commands

+Pending command of resource is identified by the `correlationId`.
+If a `correlationIdFilter` is not specified, all pending commands(Create, Get, Update, Delete) will be canceled.

+### Cancel pending metadata updates

+Pending metadata update is identified by `correlationId`.
+If a `correlationIdFilter` is not specified, all pending metadata updates(Set shadow synchronization) will be canceled.

 ## Contracts

 - [service](https://github.com/plgd-dev/cloud/blob/v2/grpc-gateway/pb/service.proto)